P roblems getting people to leave after your party? Try opening a bag of dried Icelandic fish and you´ll be alone before you can say aloha.

 Well, that is pretty much what you will be told by friends visiting Iceland and trying this weird looking stuff locals call harðfisk.
 It literally means hard fish and there is good reason for you to try it

-But why the hell, you may well ask, do Icelanders actually take the trouble of drying perfectly good fish for months on end, hammer it to smithereens and then eat it like candy.
-Icelanders even offer dry fish at special occasions like the locally famed Þorrablót pagan festival.
+But why the hell, you may well ask, do Icelanders actually take the trouble of drying perfectly good fresh fish for months on end, then hammer it to smithereens and much later eat it like candy.
+Icelanders even get offered dry fish at very special occasions like the locally famed Þorrablót pagan festival.

 It has to do with tradition.
 Long time ago when there was no way to keep and save the catch the fishermen brought home there was but one way to preserve the catch; hang it up to dry for months on end and maybe, just maybe, you had something to eat in the deepest wintertime.

 But that hard work is worth it many months later when you grab a piece, dip it into some fat butter and violá!
 Rightly done dryfish will literally melt in your mouth and fill your stomach with abundance of necessary stuff.
 Or is there any other product out there with absolutely no additives and 98% protein?